nhtsai/nhtsai/README.md

 ### Hi there 👋

+I'm a recent data science graduate from California.

+- 🔭 I’m currently working on computer vision methods for self-driving related applications.
+- 🌱 I’m currently learning SQL and statistics.

 <!--
 **nhtsai/nhtsai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.